olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 2. Open the Start menu  (`⊞ Win`).
 3. Type **cmd**.
 4. Press the `Enter` key or select the Command Prompt app.
-5. Paste into the prompt the installer path you copied with `Ctrl+V`.
+5. Paste into the prompt the installer path you copied with `Ctrl·V`.
 6. Run by pressing `Enter`.
 7. Wait for the installer to load.
 This may take a few seconds.